antonfirsov/docs/2024/01-Jan/introducing-blazor-sortable/introducing-blazor-sortable.md

 ---
-post_title: Introducing Blazor Sortable
+post_title: Sortable Lists for Blazor using a SortableJS Component
 author1: buhollan@microsoft.com
 post_slug: introducing-blazor-sortable
 microsoft_alias: buhollan
 featured_image: blazor-sortable.gif
 categories: .NET, ASP.NET, Blazor, C#
 tags: blazor, csharp, aspnet
-summary: Introducing Blazor Sortable, a Blazor component for creating sortable lists of items using SortableJS.
+summary: Blazor Sortable is a new a open source community Blazor component for creating sortable lists of items using SortableJS.
 post_date: 2024-01-15 10:05:00
 ---

-Today I'd like to share with you a new open source project called "[Bazor Sortable](https://blazorsortable.theurlist.com)" for creating sortable lists of items using Blazor and SortableJS.
+A common feature for web apps is sortable lists.
+[SortableJS](https://github.com/SortableJS/Sortable) is one of my favorite JavaScript libraries and I missed it when developing with Blazor.
+To remedy this, I decided to wrap SortableJS to make it a Blazor component, named [Bazor Sortable](https://blazorsortable.theurlist.com), that I have made open source on GitHub that I think you will love.
+In this post will walk you through how to add it into your own Blazor web apps.

 Check the demo out here: [https://blazorsortable.theurlist.com](https://blazorsortable.theurlist.com)

 ![A screenshot of the blazor sortable demos](./simple-list.gif)

 Every Friday, [Jon Galloway](https://twitter.com/jongalloway) (you've never heard of him but he's cool trust) and I work on rebuilding a real app called [theurlist.com](https://theurlist.com) in Blazor.
-The stream is called "Burke Learns Blazor" on Twitch and DotNet YouTube ([Like and Subscribe!](https://www.youtube.com/@dotnet/)).
+The stream is called "[Burke Learns Blazor](https://dotnet.microsoft.com/live/burke-learns-blazor)" on Twitch and .NET YouTube ([Like and Subscribe!](https://www.youtube.com/@dotnet/)).
 And we'd love for you to join us.
 Mostly because we need all the help we can get with this thing because I have no idea what I'm doing.

 We ended up needing a sortable list component for this rebuild, and while there are a few "Blazor Sortable" examples out there, I kinda had my heart set on [SortableJS](https://github.com/SortableJS/Sortable).
 SortableJS is a brilliant library for building sortable lists of items with virtually every feature you could need - sorting, sorting between lists, cloning items, filtering, custom animation easing, lumbar support.
 OK - not that last one, but that's, like, that's the only thing it doesn't have.